 To change the air filter, start by turning off the HVAC system.
 Remove the filter.
 Use the old filter to find an identical filter at a home improvement store.
 At home, put the new filter back in the slot and turn the HVAC system back on.

-Contact Action Heating & Plumbing for More Information
+Contact Action Plumbing & Heating Maintenance for More Information

-As your HVAC repair company in Santa Rosa, Action Heating & Plumbing is happy to answer any questions you might have about maintaining your air conditioner throughout the winter.
+As your HVAC repair company in Santa Rosa, Action Plumbing & Heating Maintenance is happy to answer any questions you might have about maintaining your air conditioner throughout the winter.
 To find out more about A/C maintenance, contact us today.